 During the third hour of a 12.5m high tide the vertical rise is up to 3″ per minute.
-I’d been a bit sceptical about how fast the tide rises until I stayed at Seymour tower.
-This short video shows just how fast the tide rises as the sea rushes in through the gullies.
+I’d been sceptical about how fast the tide rises until I stayed at Seymour tower.
+This short video shows how fast the tide rises as the sea rushes through the gullies.

 Walk to the end of Jersey.
 Video by Annette Lowe of our guided walk on the seabed to Seymour tower and Karame beacon 4km offshore on a 0.7m low tide.

 Walking in Jersey.
 Guided walks to Seymour tower.
 A short video about the history and marine experience at Seymour tower.